google/grr-doc/investigating-with-grr/osquery.md

 Note that it does not really matter whether you use `osqueryi` or `osqueryd`, both should work just fine.

+*Make sure you repack/redeploy GRR clients after the Osquery.path configuration setting is updated.*

 Investigating
 -------------